 One of the best ways to encourage blooming in begonias is to follow the proper watering and conditions tips as best you can.
 By providing your begonias with the best care possible, you’re most likely to see more blooms for a longer period of time.
 You can also fertilize your begonia once enough to ensure it has the proper nutrients needed for beautiful blooms.

-There’s no guarantee that your begonia will bloom all summer long, but proper, diligent care is the best way to ensure that you have a happy, healthy plant!
+Now that you know how often to water begonias as well as the best method to do so, your begonia will be thriving in no time.
+There’s no guarantee that your begonia will bloom all summer long, but proper, diligent care is the best way to ensure that you have a happy, healthy plant.

 - Can pothos live in water forever?
 How to root, grow, and propagate pothos in water